Our last caller, the recovering liberal, asked me a great question.

 You know, we've been talking about that all week.

-And it's it's not enough to just chalk it up to the fact that they are the new totalitarians.
+And it's not enough to just chalk it up to the fact that they are the new totalitarians.

 It's not enough to say that even after you lose, you will be made to love.

-They're never it the question is, why are they so angry?
+The question is, why are they so angry?

-Even after they're winning everything.
+Even after they're winning everything, why aren't they ever happy?

 And it's never the solution.

-The solution's never the solution.
+The solution is never the solution.

 It's always the beginning of something new.